nicodewet/LFS201/README.md

 59281
 ```

-Replace every occurrence of the word Consetetur with an uppercase C with the word Cricket.
+#### Replace every occurrence of the word Consetetur with an uppercase C with the word Cricket.

 ```
-TODO
+/vagrant$ sed -i 's/Consetetur/Cricket/g' lorem.txt
 ```

+s is the substitute command for sed to find and replace.
+g means substitute globally (without this option the first occurance will be replaced).
+To find and replace in case insensitive manner we would use the I option i.e. 's/Consetetur/Cricket/gI'
+-i means update the file.

-Add a new line at the very end of the document that contains _Lorem ipsum_.
+#### Add a new line at the very end of the document that contains _Lorem ipsum_.

 ```
-TODO
+/vagrant$ printf '\nLorem ipsum' >> lorem.txt
 ```